jumpingjoy/watchnationpro/index.md

     "@id": https://watchnationpro.com/#webpage
     url: https://watchnationpro.com/
     inLanguage: en-US
-    name: 'What is the Best Smartwatches for Women and girls?
+    name: 'What is the Best Smartwatches?
 Reviews, Ratings & Buying Guide'
-    keywords: ["smartwatch for women", "smartwatch for ladies"]
+    keywords: ["smartwatch for all", "reviews of smartwatch for all"]
     isPartOf:
       "@id": https://watchnationpro.com/#website
     breadcrumb:
       "@id": https://watchnationpro.com/#breadcrumblist
-    description: Find Out Which is the BEST Smartwatches for Women and girls on the market in 2021.
+    description: Find Out Which is the BEST Smartwatches on the market in 2021.
 See Which Ones Have FREE...shipping.
-Womens smartwatch helps ladies be better at family, work, health, sports, and smartwatch apps.
+Smartwatch helps men, ladies and kids to be better at family, work, health, sports, and more.
 But, not all are designed the same.
 We've reviewed and found that...
     datePublished: '2021-12-28T12:01:19+00:00'
     dateModified: '2021-05-07T04:28:43+00:00'
   - "@type": BreadcrumbList